 This is day 4 of sheltering in place.
 As of last night, we had 160 cases here and one death, a woman in her 70s with significant underlying health conditions.
 Blessings to her family. 💚🙏🏽

-It’s still affecting more people in the 20-40 age group than older in this city with a young-skewing population.
+It’s still affecting more people in the 20-40 age group than older people in this city with a young-skewing population.

 One person at a homeless shelter has tested positive.
-The person is being isolated at a hotel and the 19 others exposed are also isolated and being monitored.
+That person is being isolated at a hotel and the 19 others exposed are also isolated and being monitored.

 I’m hearing reports of customers being abusive to employees at to-go restaurants and grocery store cashiers.
 I hope management protects their employees and bans these people for a few days so they will be more appreciative.

 A Facebook friend posted this poem three days ago.
 Asenath Avinash is also a bodyworker.
 Her place of employment is currently closed, but if you love this as much as I do, you could ask for her when they reopen. http://www.workwellaustin.com/

 It’s a good reflection of the shift in the narrative many of us are experiencing now.